mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: false

-**`master_accept_reads`** allows the master server to be used for reads.
-This is a useful option to enable if you are using a small number of servers and wish to use the master for reads as well.
+**`master_accept_reads`** allows the primary server to be used for reads.
+This is a useful option to enable if you are using a small number of servers and wish to use the primary for reads as well.

-By default, no reads are sent to the master as long as there is a valid slave server available.
-If no slaves are available, reads are sent to the master regardless of the value of `master_accept_reads`.
+By default, no reads are sent to the primary as long as there is a valid replica server available.
+If no replicas are available, reads are sent to the primary regardless of the value of `master_accept_reads`.

 ```
-# Use the master for reads
+# Use the primary for reads
 master_accept_reads=true
 ```